 Would you like to have control over which emails WordPress core sends out?
-By default, WordPress will send out emails for tons of different events on your site.
-But in some cases, these emails might be unnecessary or unwanted.
+By default, WordPress will send automated emails for tons of different events on your site.
+However, in some cases, these emails might be unnecessary or unwanted.

 In this tutorial, we’ll show how you can use WP Mail SMTP to disable any emails you don’t want WordPress to send.

-Before we get started, be sure to install and activate WP Mail SMTP on your WordPress site.
+Before you get started, be sure to install and activate WP Mail SMTP on your WordPress site.

-In the left WordPress admin menu, you’ll need to go to WP Mail SMTP » Settings.
-Then, click on the Email Controls tab.
+In the left WordPress admin menu, go to WP Mail SMTP » Settings.
+Then click on the Email Controls tab.

 On this page, you’ll see a list of all the different emails that WordPress core can send out.
-You can toggle each of these emails off/on, then save the settings at the bottom of the page.
+You can toggle each of these emails on or off, then save the settings at the bottom of the page.

-Note: Some of these settings mention the “site admin” or “admin email”.
-If you aren’t sure what your site’s admin email is, please check out WPBeginner’s tutorial on finding (and optionally adjusting) your WordPress admin email.
+Note: Some of these settings mention the “site admin” or “admin email.”
+If you don’t know your site’s admin email, please see WPBeginner’s tutorial on finding your WordPress admin email.

-In the list below, we’ve shared every WordPress core email that can be disabled (or enabled) through these email control settings:
+Below, we’ve shared every WordPress core email that can be disabled (or enabled) through these email control settings.

 - Awaiting Moderation: Comment is awaiting moderation.
 Sent to the site admin and post author if they can edit comments.

 - Published: Comment has been published.
 Sent to the post author.